akpmohan07/my-masters/cryptography/exam/QuestionGroupByTopicAndYear.md

 ### **1(b) [10 Marks]**

-“**Compare and contrast the Electronic Cook Book (ECB) and Ciphertext Block Chaining (CBC) modes of operation for block ciphers with respect to the following (use diagrams if necessary):
+“Compare and contrast the Electronic Cook Book (ECB) and Ciphertext Block Chaining (CBC) modes of operation for block ciphers with respect to the following (use diagrams if necessary):
 • Encryption
 • Decryption
 • Error propagation
 • Detection of deleted ciphertext blocks
-• Potential for repeated ciphertext blocks.**”
+• Potential for repeated ciphertext blocks.”

 ### **1(c) [5 Marks]**

-“**Describe what is meant by a block replay attack, and explain why using ECB mode makes a block cipher susceptible to this type of attack.
-Give two countermeasures which can be made against this type of attack.**”
+“Describe what is meant by a block replay attack, and explain why using ECB mode makes a block cipher susceptible to this type of attack.
+Give two countermeasures which can be made against this type of attack.”

 ---